DHTMLX/scheduler-docs/data/timeline_view_templates.md

 - api/scheduler_{timelinename}_scale_label_template.md - the items of the Y-Axis
 - api/scheduler_{timelinename}_tooltip_template.md - the tooltip over a cell containing some scheduled event(s)
 - api/scheduler_{timelinename}_date_template.md - the date in the header of the view
+- api/scheduler_{timelinename}_row_class_template.md - specifies the CSS class that will be applied to a row of the view
 - api/scheduler_{timelinename}_scale_date_template.md - the items of the X-Axis
 - api/scheduler_{timelinename}_second_scale_date_template.md - the items of the second X-Axis